Canada's History

-Canada's History (Histoire Canada) is the official magazine of Canada's National History Society.
-It is published six times a year and aims to foster greater popular interest in Canadian history.
+Canada's History (Histoire Canada) is the official magazine of Canada's National History Society (CNHS).
+It is published four times a year and aims to foster greater popular interest in Canadian history.

-Founded as The Beaver in 1920 by the Hudson's Bay Company (HBC), the magazine was acquired by the Society in 1994.
+Founded as The Beaver in 1920 by the Hudson's Bay Company (HBC), the magazine was acquired by CNHS in 1994.
 It remains partially funded by HBC and the Government of Canada.
 Subject matter includes all aspects of Canadian history.
 In 2011, it was named a finalist for "Magazine of the Year" at the National Magazine Awards.

 The youth edition of the magazine is called Kayak: Canada’s History Magazine for Kids (Kayak: Navigue dans l’histoire du Canada).

 History

 The Beaver was founded in 1920 as part of the Hudson's Bay Company's 250th anniversary celebrations.
 It was seen as a staff publication "devoted to the Interests of Those Who Serve the Hudson's Bay Company."

 The first issue appeared in October 1920, under the banner, The Beaver, A Journal of Progress—the "successful name" in a staff competition.
 Five thousand copies were printed and distributed at a total cost of $570.

 According to Charles Sale, who became the 29th Governor of HBC, there was a "purely personal and domestic character" to the initial magazine.
 Sale felt this approach was too narrow.
 He envisioned The Beaver as "one of exceeding use to ...Staff; but also a publication that could ...be distributed to customers to their benefit and is, at the same time a practical reminder (through advertising) of the Company's existence and of the goods which it offers."

 Beginning with the December 1923 issue, the company began offering the magazine to non-Hudson's Bay employees at a rate of one dollar a year – a rate still in effect well into the '30s.
 The following year, the magazine ceased being a monthly publication and became a quarterly.

 Significant changes took place in 1933 with the September issue.
 The original digest format was replaced by a standard magazine design.
 The magazine also re-focussed its content, transitioning from "A Journal of Progress" to "A Magazine of the North."